-- 1. The contractor shall provide design and implementation services in order to determine the appropriate anti-virus solution suited to Agency needs. - 2.
-The contractor shall provide installation, configuration and integration support to the Agency, including testing of service equipment and software. - 3.
+- The contractor shall provide installation, configuration and integration support to the Agency, including testing of service equipment and software. - c.
 The contractor shall provide, as part of the anti-virus service, the software and hardware components, including servers and gateways, as required by the Agency.
-This shall include, as applicable: - a.
-A managed gateway-based anti-virus service which provides a gateway that scans web and email traffic for worms, viruses, and malicious content. - b.
-A server-based anti-virus service that scans all files and software housed on a specific server, including the operating system.
-This host-level scanning is provided at Agency-specified time intervals. - 4.
-The contractor shall monitor the system on a 24x7 basis for indications of infection. - 5.
-The service shall allow real-time and on-demand virus scanning. - 6.
+This shall include, as applicable: - A managed gateway-based anti-virus service which provides a gateway that scans web and email traffic for worms, viruses, and malicious content. - A server-based anti-virus service that scans all files and software housed on a specific server, including the operating system.
+This host-level scanning is provided at Agency-specified time intervals. - The contractor shall monitor the system on a 24x7 basis for indications of infection. - e.
+The service shall allow real-time and on-demand virus scanning. - f.
 The contractor shall screen incoming and outgoing FTP, HTTP, POP, and SMTP traffic for possible infection.
-The contractor shall also protect against viruses passed via HTTPS for the server-based server. - 7.
+The contractor shall also protect against viruses passed via HTTPS for the server-based service. - g.
 The service shall perform data integrity checks and, at a minimum, protect against the following: - a.
 Known viruses - b.
 Behaviors and patterns that may indicate the presence of viruses - c.
 Malicious mobile code - d.
 Different strains of polymorphic viruses - e.
 Viruses in compressed files, as required by the Agency - f.
 Viruses in different languages (e.g., JAVA, ActiveX, Visual Basic) - g.
 Trojan horses and worms - h.
-Macro viruses - 8.
-The service shall respond to infections and violations of the Agency networking environment and provide the following minimum capabilities: - a.
-Alert Service: - i.
-Systems/Network Administrator notification via email, pager, fax, or telephone, as directed by the Agency's notification procedures. - ii.
-Sender and recipient notification, in case of email-borne virus. - b.
-Infected file isolation for cleaning, deletion, or post alert analysis and interpretation. - c.
-Control of user access and environment for the malicious file.
+Macro viruses - h.
+The service shall respond to infections and violations of the Agency networking environment and provide the following minimum capabilities: - i.
+Alert Service: - 1.
+Systems/Network Administrator notification via email, pager, fax, or telephone, as directed by the Agency's notification procedures. - 2.
+Sender and recipient notification, in case of email-borne virus. - ii.
+Infected file isolation for cleaning, deletion, or post alert analysis and interpretation. - iii.
+Control of user access and environment for the malicious file. - The contractor shall maintain the anti-virus system and perform the necessary hardware/software upgrades, updates, and replacements.

-- 9. The contractor shall maintain the anti-virus system and perform the necessary hardware/software upgrades, updates, and replacements. - 10.
-The contractor shall deploy the latest system patches and bug fixes as soon as they become available in order to ensure optimal performance of the service. - 11.
-The contractor shall provide automatic and timely updates of the virus pattern and signature files as they become available to ensure adequate protection. - 12.
-The contractor shall perform periodic gateway scans capable of revealing any vulnerabilities of the anti-virus system. - 13.
+- j.
+The contractor shall deploy the latest system patches and bug fixes as soon as they become available in order to ensure optimal performance of the service. - k.
+The contractor shall provide automatic and timely updates of the virus pattern and signature files as they become available to ensure adequate protection. - The contractor shall perform periodic gateway scans capable of revealing any vulnerabilities of the anti-virus system. - m.
 The contractor shall perform configuration changes as initiated and prioritized by the Agency.
-Changes initiated by the contractor require Agency consent prior to implementation. - 14.
-The contractor shall provide the Agency with secure Web access to logs and service information, which shall contain, but not be limited to, the following, as applicable: - a.
+Changes initiated by the contractor require Agency consent prior to implementation. - n.
+The contractor shall provide the Agency with secure web access to logs and service information, which shall contain but not be limited to the following, as applicable: - a.
 Infections detected - b.
 Malicious emails - c.
 Rule violations - d.
-Traffic/mail statistics - 15.
-The contractor shall support networks of varying complexity in terms of size, bandwidth, and speeds.
+Traffic/mail statistics - The contractor shall support networks of varying complexity in terms of size, bandwidth, and speeds.